Who I Am

 I had more guy friends growing up than I did female friends.
 I got along easier with the guys than than my female friends because I felt that I fit in better.
-They did cool things, had neat stuff , and pets that I wasn’t allowed to have, like mice or lizards.
+They did cool things like fix their bikes, rode mini bikes, had neat stuff , and pets that I wasn’t allowed to have, like mice or lizards.

 I come from a small family of 5.
 In our family there was my parents, I’m the oldest (and a twin wherever that person is), I have a younger sister and a baby brother.
 There were two older brothers before me, my brother Vincent, and a brother after him, who did not survive.

 My mother was a professional dressmaker/designer from home.
 She ran a sewing business out of the house when we were kids.
 There were many people (customers) and some with kids, that came to the house.
 We got to spend some time with them while the adults were busy.
 We even had a really awesome New York Model come to the house named L’ika.
 She was one of the most amazing people I’d ever met then, and I’d really love to see her again!